TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/4-Test-Driven-Development.rst

    Field report

-   When Robert Lemke and other Core Developers suggested to make the development for FLOW3 test driven, I was skeptic.
+   When Robert Lemke and other Core Developers suggested to make the development for FLOW test driven, I was skeptic.
 Test-Driven Development sounded like a nice concept, but I did not know how to test a framework this size reasonable.
 Also in the internet there were often only very simple academic examples to find.
    Until this time I had only a theoretical overview over TDD.